Donaim/proviral-pres1/slides.md

 <!--

-On this slide, I have examples of common defects.
+- On this slide, I have examples of common defects.

+- Scramble is a good example.
+CFEIntact looks for all genes it can find.
+Let's say CFEIntact find

 -->